Close Menu

 Why does latency matter?

-2. Streaming: Although less obvious than in gaming, high latency can result in buffering and reduce the quality of video streams.
+2. Streaming: Latency is less visible than in gaming, but high latency can cause buffering and push the stream to lower quality, so video looks soft and starts late.

 Edge computing optimizes data processing by situating computation close to data sources, significantly reducing latency and bandwidth usage compared to centralized data centers.
 This model not only enhances the efficiency and speed of applications, particularly in IoT contexts, but also bolsters data security and privacy by localizing data handling.